MinT: A Fast Lightweight Envelope/Monte-Carlo Beam Optics Code for the Proton Beamlines of the Paul Scherrer Institute: Some Features of

 The excitation curve is approximated here by a third order polynomial and from this, the pole tip field is automatically computed, whenever it is used.
-Since \mint\ computes the transfer matrix of each element just before the matrix is to be used, one might as well define: { } where ``PC'' is the predefined variable of the beam's actual momentum and ``'Mp''' the projectile (here: proton) mass, so that now the quad field strength is automatically scaled to the momentum.
+Since \mint\ computes the transfer matrix of each element just before the matrix is to be used, one might as well define: { } where ``PC'' is the predefined variable of the beam's actual momentum and ``'Mp''' the projectile (here: proton) mass, so that now the quad field strength is automatically scaled to the momentum and equals ``B0'' if the momentum (times the speed of light) is equal to $m\,c^2$ (that is, for $\y=\sqrt{2}$ or $\beta=1/\sqrt{2}$).
 Since \mint\ allows for stacked include statements, the user can build up type-libraries for specific kind of problems and easily switch between them by modifying merely the include-statements.

 The input script is, like in high-level languages, devided into two parts.
 The first part provides the definition of element type and a description of the beamline(s).
 The main part is the ``program'', i.e. contains the operations to be performed with the beamline.
 The main part of a mint-script is translated into a sequence of ``byte-codes'' which then allows to implement some standard loops (for-do, if-then-else, while-do, repeat-until).
 The overhead of generating a byte-code and runtime-linking does not significantly increase the execution time, since most of the execution time is usually spend with matrix multiplications.